Georgia holds vote after ex-president Saakashvili's arrest - RFI

 Saakashvili -- who commands a fiercely loyal following -- called in one video Friday for his supporters to gather on the main thoroughfare in the capital Tbilisi on Sunday.

-Founded by powerful billionaire Bidzina Ivanishvili, Georgian Dream has been the ruling party since 2012.

-Critics have accused the party of using criminal prosecutions to punish political opponents and journalists.
+Critics have accused Georgian Dream -- in power since 2012 -- of using criminal prosecutions to punish political opponents and journalists.
 Interpol turned down requests from Tbilisi to issue a red notice against Saakashvili.

+Opposition parties decried widespread fraud and refused to take their seats after parliamentary elections in October last year, which Georgian Dream won narrowly.

+The EU mediated an agreement in May, under which Georgian Dream pledged to hold a snap parliamentary vote if it wins less than 43 percent in Saturday's local elections.

 © 2021 AFP